oracle/truffleruby/README.md

 is that you can't use Java tools like VisualVM, you can't use Java interopability, and *peak performance may be lower than on the JVM*.
 The native configuration is used by default, but you can also request it using `--native`.
+To use polyglot programming with the *native* configuration, you need to use the `--polyglot` flag.

 TruffleRuby can also be used in the *JVM* configuration, where it runs as a normal Java application on the JVM, as any other Java application would.
 The